Cutting Just 300 Calories Per Day May Keep Your Heart Healthy

 David Sinclair, a professor of genetics at Harvard Medical School, says the findings provide further evidence that caloric restriction can be beneficial to staving off the negative effects of aging.

 But, he says, the study also demonstrates a significant problem with using caloric restriction to improve human health: It's really hard to maintain, even for motivated people.
-Of the 145 patients who originally began the restricted diet, 28 dropped out before the two years were up.
+Of the 143 participants who originally began the restricted diet, 26 dropped out before the two years were up.
 (Small sample size was a limitation of the study.)
 Many others were screened out from the initial study pool because of concerns about their physical or mental health.

 "You can't expect the elderly or frail to do this severe dietary regimen," says Sinclair, who was not involved in the study.
 "We need alternatives, be they intermittent fasting or medicines that mimic calorie restriction."
 He is working to understand how caloric restriction works on a molecular level so that he and others can come up with medications that confer the same benefits without the pain and difficulty.